 The First Bus assessment day is the final challenge in the recruitment process.
 On the day, you can expect a highway code test, a maths and English test, a scenario test, a driving test and an interview.
 The tests are provided by the testing company CEB’s SHL.
 Below we go through these tests and how you can prepare for them before the day to make sure you do well.

 As driving is a major part of the job, First Bus wants to make sure you are aware of all of the highway rules.
 During this test, you are given 10 traffic signs and must identify them.
 Make sure to review the signs beforehand.

 When working as a bus driver, there are situations which involve simple maths skills such as addition, subtraction, multiplication and division.
-The First Bus numeracy test gives you a word problem, for example “If a customer gives me £3 for a ticket which costs £2.65, how much change should I give them?” and you need to work out the answer.
-Brush up on your maths skills with our SHL-style numerical comprehension tests to prepare.
+The First Bus numeracy test gives you a word problem, for example, “If a customer gives me £3 for a ticket which costs £2.65, how much change should I give them?” and you need to work out the answer.
+Brush up on your math skills with our SHL-style numerical comprehension tests to prepare.

 The First Bus verbal test checks how well you understand written information.
 You are given a short text to read through and then questions about the text to answer.
 The questions are all multiple choice.
 You can review tests like these with our SHL-style verbal comprehension tests to practice for the assessment day.

 The customer service scenarios are similar to the situational judgment tests you took earlier.
 The questions ask about how you would respond to certain situations that could arise while working, such as rowdy passengers or an emergency.
 While you have already done this style test before, the practice SJTs can help you refresh your skills.